Son red against Everton overturned by FA | Goal.com

-Tottenham's Heung Min-Son has seen his red card against Everton overturned, the FA confirmed on Tuesday.
+Tottenham's Son Heung-min has seen his red card against Everton overturned, the FA confirmed on Tuesday.

 The South Korea international was sent off on Sunday after tangling with Andre Gomes, who suffered a horrific fracture during the incident.